Berkley Theater: Second theater

 The theater was leased by James M. Nederlander of the Nederlander Group from 1958 to 1961.
 During that time, Nederlander added air conditioning, new plush seats, lighted parking, plus other innovations to enhance the movie going experience.
 The owners leased out the storefronts to different vendors.
 Over the years, there was a resale shop, baseball card shop and jewelry store.
 Harry A. Komer took over the lease in 1961 and bought the theater outright a year later.
 From that point on it was a family business, independently owned and operated by the Komer Family until its closure.
 After purchasing the building, Komer took out some seats to provide more leg room for patrons, reducing its capacity to 851.
 He also replaced the coal furnace with a gas one.
 Komer took tickets and greeted the customers at the door, while his wife Lillian kept the books.
 During his tenure, there were many popular film holdouts, but the longest one was Butch Cassidy and the Sundance Kid, which ran for 135 days until it was replaced in April 1970 with True Grit.

 In the mid-1970s, the Berkley Theatre transitioned to second-run movie showings for the price of $1.00 per ticket.
 In 1981, Komer retired at the age of 80, and his son and daughter-in-law, Richard and Judy Komer took over.
 They refurbished the chairs and equipped the theater with surround sound.
 The theater continued to thrive in the eighties and their freshly popped popcorn with real butter won several local awards.
 But by the early 1990s, the advent of cable television and VHS had taken its toll on the discount movie business.
 The theater switched to first-run movies at slightly lower prices but ultimately could not compete with the multiplexes with several screens that had the ability to move an unprofitable movie to a smaller screen after its initial opening.

 The last regular movie to be shown at the Berkley Theater was Jurassic Park.
 On September 26, 1993, the day of the theater's closure, the Komer Family hosted a private gala for friends, employees and city officials which showcased the 1942 musical Yankee Doodle Dandy.
 After its closure, the Komer Family sold the building to Perry Drugs under the condition that they keep the marquee and the exterior facade of the building.
 The city of Berkley leased the marquee for $1.00 per year, symbolic of the price of a movie ticket for the theater's many years in operation.

 The theater's classic red cherry doors, chairs and other paraphernalia, are currently displayed at the Berkley Historical Museum near downtown Berkley.
 The museum sells books, postcards, magnets and other gift items with a picture of the theater's marquee as it is now considered a symbol of the city.

-The Rite Aid store is scheduled to close by the end of 2024 as the chain closes all their stores across Michigan.